MonoaraMoni/Monoara-Moni/README.md

 - 📫 How to reach me **monoaramoni125@gmail.com**

-- **"All praise is due to Allah, and thanks for everything belong to Him."**Allhamdullilah For Everything.
+- **All praise is due to Allah, and thanks for everything belong to Him.Allhamdullilah For Everything.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">